ALittlePatate/DevourClient/README.md

 This cheat hasn't many features and some of them may broke with the time, but hey, spaming the chat with "Deez Nutz" is funny.
 Also don't mind french comments lol, google translate is your friend !

-ps : my computer was really bad so i couldn't do a lot of testing in game because it required too much time to load

 ## Detection rate

 Well at this point i don't really know, i think there is some sort of native Unity anti cheat template but it doesn't seem active.
 You're fine, no anti cheat !